Groestlcoin/lightning/doc/lightningd-config.5.md

 ### Networking options

-Note that for simple setups, the implicit *autolisten* option does the right thing: for the mainnet (bitcoin) network it will try to bind to port 9735 on IPv4 and IPv6, and will announce it to peers if it seems like a public address (and other default ports for other networks, as described below).
+Note that for simple setups, the implicit *autolisten* option does the right thing: for the mainnet (groestlcoin) network it will try to bind to port 9735 on IPv4 and IPv6, and will announce it to peers if it seems like a public address (and other default ports for other networks, as described below).